 I have high hopes for this season and I can’t wait to see what the team can do.”

 — Kristi Kimble, Head Coach

 “I’ve said it since the beginning of the season, we’re not gonna have a season like we did the last year,” says Coach Kimble.
 “This year I came into the season knowing that we are going to break records.
-It’s more than just knowing that we are going to do well, it’s going to be that we are breaking Alta recording, making Alta history.
+It’s more than just knowing that we are going to do well, it’s going to be that we are breaking Alta records, making Alta history.
 I know two or three of the records are going to fall off the board.
 Like, we haven’t had a new record broken since maybe 2012.
 It’s been almost 10 years and we’re due.”
 And yes, this season will be different from the last, but in more ways than one.

 One of the biggest reasons for this season being different is the lack of COVID-19 restrictions.
 In the 2020-2021 swim season, the Alta Swim Team faced many issues regarding their ability to swim at their home pool, Dimple Dell Recreation Center.
 Dimple Dell temporarily closed their doors to swim teams.
 Other swim teams also felt the same backlash as some Salt Lake County pools and high school owned pools canceled swimming plans, due to a rise in COVID-19 numbers.
 As swim teams suffered from a lack of practice, so did the number of meets.